astronomer/2.4-enablement-exercises/README.md

 > Task: Complete the DAGs using dynamic task mapping.

-### Exercise 4 - Dynamic Task Mapping - map and kwargs
+### Exercise 4 - Dynamic Task Mapping - map and expand kwargs

 In `dags/exercise_4_dynamic_tasks` there is a DAG which is creating several yml and txt files in an S3 bucket.